 Recommended Dosage

-Research suggests that a daily dose of around 3 grams of mushroom extract may be beneficial for supporting immune function.
-However, the optimal dosage may vary depending on factors such as the individual's health status, the specific mushroom species, and the intended therapeutic outcomes.
+The optimal dosage may vary depending on factors such as the individual's health status, the specific mushroom species, and the intended therapeutic outcomes.
 It's important to consult with healthcare professionals to determine the appropriate dosage for individual needs.

 Bioavailability